Italo Nuovo Trasporto Viaggiatori: Background

 In October 2012 there was a change of leadership: Montezemolo left the office of president while remaining a shareholder of the company, while Vincenzo Cannatelli resigned as vice president, remaining within the board of directors.
-The presidency was succeeded by Antonello Perricone, who since October 2, 2013, is also CEO, following the resignation of Giuseppe Sciarrone.
+The presidency was succeeded by Antonello Perricone, who since 2 October 2013, is also CEO, following the resignation of Giuseppe Sciarrone.

-During 2015, NTV then-CEO Flavio Cattaneo launched a strategic turnround initiative, aimed at improving its operations.
+During 2015, NTV then-CEO Flavio Cattaneo launched a strategic turnaround initiative, aimed at improving its operations.
 In 2016, passenger numbers increased again, reaching 11 million.
-To expand accessibility to its services, NTV has coordinated with bus operators to expand its catchment area to cover towns not directly served by high speed rail.
+To expand accessibility to its services, NTV has coordinated with bus operators to expand its catchment area to cover towns not directly served by high-speed rail.

 That same year, NTV attained its fiscal break-even point for the first time, becoming profitable thereafter.
 According to Giuricin, NTV quickly became a profitable venture largely due to an efficient and innovative approach to the market; such measures include a high utilisation rate of its rolling stock, typically high load factors for services, and customer engagement efforts.
 Partially in response to NTV's presence, incumbent operator Trenitalia has also made changes to increase competitiveness.
 In August 2018, RFI was fined €620,000 for anti-competitive practices favouring Trenitalia over NTV.

 In January 2018, it was announced 35-40% of NTV's shares would be listed on the Borsa Italiana.
 However, in February 2018, the planned initial public offering was cancelled; instead, NTV's shareholders accepted the take-over offer from Global Infrastructure Partners for 100% of the company, which was then valued at €1.94 billion.
 Dealing April 2018, the sale was finalised; several of the existing shareholders chose to participate in a capital increase for a joint shareholding of 7.74%.
 That same year, the company was renamed Italo-NTV, which integrated the .italo brand present on its rolling stock.

 Italian ticket prices have fallen considerably since NTV's commencement of services in 2012; by 2019, the company had achieved a lower cost per available seat-km than most budget airlines, helping the company take market share from competing air routes.
-Just as NTV's customer numbers grew rapidly in its initial five years, Italian demand for high speed rail travel in general has doubled in the same time period.
+Just as NTV's customer numbers grew rapidly in its initial five years, Italian demand for high-speed rail travel in general has doubled in the same time period.
 Specifically, rail operators' market share of the Rome – Milan route has increased from 36% in 2008 to an estimated 80% in 2018, while airline's share has dropped from 50% to just 14% between the same dates.

 By the late 2010s, NTV was considering launching services outside of Italy; Luca Cordero di Montezemolo, the company's chairman, has stated that possibly future markets for the firm include Spain, Germany and the United Kingdom.
 According to Giuricin, the future of such ambitions on the part of NTV and other private operators is dependent upon the establishment of an appropriate, stable, and clear regulatory environment, particularly in regards to track access charges.

+In October 2023, Mediterranean Shipping Company (MSC) acquired a 50% stake in Italo.